sourcegraph/sourcegraph-public-snapshot/client/cody/README.md

 ## Installation

-Here are the ways to install Cody in Visual Studio Code:
+Once you've been granted access to Cody (instructions above), there are several ways to install Cody in Visual Studio Code:

 ### In Visual Studio Code